top of page

 IFS identifies three main types of parts that people often encounter:

-• Exiles are parts of ourselves that carry pain, shame, or traumatic memories.
-Because these parts can be overwhelming, other parts of us may work to keep them hidden or “exiled” from daily awareness.
-Yet, these parts often seek acknowledgment and healing.
+Exiles are parts that hold pain, fear, shame, or trauma from past experiences.
+Because their emotions can feel overwhelming, other parts of us often work to suppress them, keeping them "exiled" from conscious awareness.
+However, these parts long to be acknowledged, heard, and healed.

 Through IFS therapy, each of these parts is approached with curiosity and respect, allowing them to express their needs and shift to healthier roles over time.